 - For research misconduct, the appropriate dean or the Vice Provost for Research.

 - For research animal welfare, the Animal Welfare Hotline or Animal Resources Facility Manager

-- For safety and environmental concerns, the Director of Environmental Health and Safety or the Vice President of Finance & Administration.
+- For safety and environmental concerns, the Director of Environmental Health and Safety or the Executive Vice President of Finance & Administration.

 - For equality or nondiscrimination concerns (including sexual harassment), the Director of Equal Opportunity Programs and Affirmative Action